Keitumetsi-mo/IT-Varsity-Module-1-Assessment-4/README.md

 - add an a tag that will enable the text inside of the unordered list menu to navigate to other parts of the page or to another page

 ### Body
--create a div element that will contain the main information of the page -create a heading that will be displayed for the audience by using the ```h1``` tag
+- create a div element that will contain the main information of the page
+- create a heading that will be displayed for the audience by using the ```h1``` tag

 ### Tables
 - create a table by using the ```table``` element